-In the configuration shown in Table 3-1, Actor ports EXT1 and EXT2 can aggregate to form an LACP trunk group with either Partner ports 1 and 2, or Partner ports 3 and 4.
-Ports EXT3 and EXT4 can form a different LACP trunk group with a different partner.
+In the configuration shown in Table 3-1, Actor switch ports EXT1 and EXT2 aggregate to form an LACP trunk group with Partner switch ports 1 and 2.
+At the same time, Actor switch ports EXT3 and EXT4 form a different LACP trunk group with a different partner.